h2non/butler/README.md

-An elegant, friendly and courteous butler to avoid headaches with ServiceWorker in a clean, elegant and simple programmatic in order to provide a better approach for insanely great use of ServiceWorker features

-way underling ugly implementation details
+An elegant, friendly and courteous butler to avoid headaches with ServiceWorker in a clean, elegant and simple programmatic in order to provide a better approach for insanely great use of ServiceWorker features underling ugly implementation details

 ServiceWorker introduces new interesting, reliable and powerful ways to do awesome things, such as start chain